jjzhang166/icqdesktop/README.txt

 corelib/corelib/corelib.pro - core library
 gui/gui.pro - gui (executable file)

-In gui.pro, you may switch between x32 and x64 architecture, as well as external and internal resources linking (CONFIG available).
+In gui.pro, you may switch between x32 and x64 architecture, as well as external and internal resources linking (CONFIG variable).
 You also have to provide a path to the directory, containing corelib.a file, which is obtained by building corelib.pro project (CORELIB_PATH variable).

 Before building gui.pro file, you need to install libqt4-dev package and execute config_linux.sh in trunk root.